• Pray for God's peace and reconciliation to overcome all hatred, conflict, and war.

-• Pray for repentance, forgiveness, and unity between protestant, orthodox, and catholic traditions.
+• Pray for repentance, forgiveness, and unity in the Church, across denominations and traditions.

 The flat, fertile, forested lands of the Ukraine bridge the gap between eastern and western worlds.
 Before gaining its freedom in 1991, Ukraine was the most economically essential republic of the former Soviet Union aside from Russia, the rich, black soil generating more than twenty-five percent of Soviet agricultural output.
 Since becoming an independent state, the nation has struggled to take advantage of its economic potential, grappling with corruption and continued dependence on Russia for oil and gas.
 As the nation perseveres to step out from under the dark cloud of Communist rule, the wounds inflicted by decades of oppression are coming into view, and they are affecting future development.